 Plug Power (PLUG) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the alternative energy company had lost 31.79% over the past month.
-This has lagged the Industrial Products sector's loss of 3.7% and the S&P 500's loss of 4.82% in that time.
+Heading into today, shares of the alternative energy company had lost 23.62% over the past month, lagging the Industrial Products sector's gain of 11.4% and the S&P 500's gain of 4.56% in that time.

-Plug Power will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Plug Power to post earnings of -$0.23 per share.
-This would mark a year-over-year decline of 21.05%.
-Our most recent consensus estimate is calling for quarterly revenue of $252.92 million, up 75.74% from the year-ago period.
+Wall Street will be looking for positivity from Plug Power as it approaches its next earnings report date.
+The company is expected to report EPS of -$0.25, down 31.58% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $239.94 million, up 66.72% from the prior-year quarter.

 Investors should also note any recent changes to analyst estimates for Plug Power.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.22% lower within the past month.
-Plug Power is currently sporting a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 4.04% lower.
+Plug Power currently has a Zacks Rank of #3 (Hold).

 The Manufacturing - Electronics industry is part of the Industrial Products sector.
-This industry currently has a Zacks Industry Rank of 147, which puts it in the bottom 42% of all 250+ industries.
+This group has a Zacks Industry Rank of 187, putting it in the bottom 26% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report